hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_ncells.png" width="800">
 </p>

+Ultimately, we find ~1,200 genes significant from both DESeq2 and FindMarkers, indicating that there is a degree of concordence between both methods.
+There are noticeably many more genes found significant in only FindMarkers and we will investigate why this is the case later in the lesson.

 ### Conservative approach

-If we were to go with the most conservative approach for this DGE, we could make use of the significant genes found in common between both methods and continue any follow-up analysis with those results.
+If we were to go with the most conservative approach for this analysis, we could only use of the common significant genes found from both methods and continue any follow-up analysis with those results.

 ```r
 # Conservative genes